jquinby/jekyll-now/books.md

 _An Introduction to Philosophy_, Jacques Maritain
 _Deliverance_, James Dickey
 _Conscience and Its Enemies: Confronting the Dogmas of Liberal Secularism_, Robert P. George
-_The Bonfire of the Vanities_ and _Radical Chic & Mau-Mauing the Flak-Catchers_, Thomas Wolfe
+_The Bonfire of the Vanities_, Thomas Wolfe
+_Radical Chic & Mau-Mauing the Flak-Catchers_, Thomas Wolfe
+_The Honourable Schoolboy_, John Le Carré
-_The Honourable Schoolboy_ and _Smiley's People_, John Le Carré
+_Smiley's People_, John Le Carré
 _Open Letters: Selected Writings_, Václav Havel
 _Thirteen Days_, Robert F. Kennedy
 _It's Dangerous to Believe: Religious Freedom and Its Enemies_, Mary Eberstadt